 An important learning opportunity can take place in the form of a field trip that is relevant and reinforces what has been taught in the classroom.
-The South Page school buses are used for these field trips.
-Parents will be informed of each field trip through a newsletter and calendars well in advance.
-A parent or legal guardian must sign an informed consent form for trips for each child before each trip.
+The South Page Community School District buses are used for these field trips.
+A parent or legal guardian must sign an informed consent form for each child before each trip.
 Adult family members may be asked to volunteer to go on these trips to provide increased supervision and adult/child ratios.
-A notice posting the dates, time of departure, time of return, and the destination location will be given at least 48 hours before the field trip.
+A notice posting the dates, time of departure, time of return, and the destination location will be posted prominently at least 48 hours before the field trip.
 Each child will be assigned to an adult for every part of the trip.

-A first aid kit, emergency contact information, and emergency transport authorization information for the children in the group will be taken on all trips.
+During the field trip, a first aid kit, emergency contact information, and emergency transport authorization information for the children in the group will be taken on all trips.
 Children will be counted every 15 minutes while on a field trip.
 Children may only use a public restroom if they are accompanied by a staff member.
 Children will never be left alone in a vehicle or unsupervised by an adult.